 APTI fellows will train in a global health research area of priority for their home institutions and countries, and AAS, BMGF and NIH, while building bridges and lasting connections between the partner organizations and African scientists and institutions.
 While at the NIH, the fellows must be on leave or sabbatical from their home institution under the NIH Intramural Visiting Fellow Program (https://policymanual.nih.gov/2300-320-3).
 The research priority areas are in infectious diseases, nutrition, and reproductive, maternal, and child health and developing skills for clinical and translational research.
 Research on other significant burdens of disease in Africa will also be considered.
+These may include neglected tropical diseases (all listed by WHO), ONE Health, non-communicable diseases and their interface with infectious diseases, mental health including neurosciences research, clinical research, implementation research and inter/transdisciplinary research (including social sciences and the nexus of environmental factors and human pathogens).
 More information available

 APTI fellows will be expected to lead important research programs in their home countries and institutions.
 After successful completion of the two-year postdoctoral fellowship, trainees will be provided with 50% salary support for an additional two years to assist their transition into independent researchers.